Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/varun.md

 - I'm used to just throwing all of my code into a jupyter notebook, so it was cool to learn about creating and utilizing Python scripts instead.

+Varun's response: Just took one step towards this in my readme/report, but yeah definitely adding an index section before my final submission.

 ## Camryn

 - Your notebook demonstrates a high level of skill and a lot of thought regarding the various stages of collection and analysis.
 I really liked your use of scripts within your project as well.